LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D0-OverviewAndAnnouncements.md

 This week, you're continuing your term project.

+- Look at the *sample API call research + documentation* on Moodle.
-You will be making submissions for steps 2, 3 and 4 this week.
+- You will be making submissions for steps 2, 3 and 4 this week.

 | Week                      | Project Step                                                 | Due Date                                     |
 | ------------------------- | ------------------------------------------------------------ | -------------------------------------------- |